 - ensure adequate technical training for all employees involved in the management of tax-related obligations and activities;

 - establish complete and accurate information flows to management bodies and tax authorities;

 - encouragethedevelopmentofconstructive,professional and transparent relations with the Tax Authorities, based on the concepts of integrity, collaboration and mutual trust.

-Poste Italiane liaises with the Group companies in order to ensure that these latter operate in compliance with the current tax legislation and in line with the Group risk management and control system.
+Poste Italiane coordinates with Group companies to ensure that operate in compliance with current tax legislation and in line with the Group risk management and control system.

-Poste Italiane's tax revenue for the year 2021 was 2 billion euros.
+Poste Italiane's tax revenue for the year 2022 was 2.1 billion euros.
 Poste Italiane operates in Italy and pays taxes in Italy.

 During 2022, an update of the Tax Risk Assessment was carried out, which entailed a review of Poste Italiane’s tax risks, both in terms of existing risks and their assessment, as well as an update of activities and the related controls, partly in order to exploit potential synergies with other control systems within the Company.
 In general, the review of the Tax Risk Assessment covered the following points:

 - update of the tax risk map due to changes in tax legislation, the review of risks with a view to continuous improvement;

 - update of the qualitative/quantitative assessment of tax risks, in line with the risk assessment methodology developed in 2020;